ArminVejzovic/30DaysApp/README.md

 Click Run (Shift + F10) to start the app.

-Enjoy exploring your 30 Days of Adventures!
+Enjoy exploring your 30 Days of Adventures, and don’t forget to click on each day’s tip to reveal more details!